Mark-McAdam/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) O(n^3) This algorithm will run depending on the size of n.
-As n grows the runtime will increase exponentially
+a) n^3 / n^2 leaves runtime of n

-b) O(n^2) Nested while will cause our equation to run n * n number of times
+b) O (log n) because the range of the second while loop is halved each iteration

-c) O(1) one or constant - just adds 2 for each bunny.
+c) O(n) one or constant - just adds 2 for each bunny.
 One operation per call.

 ## Exercise II